How Much Does a Website Cost in South Africa?

 Ask About the Technology Stack

-A website built on Modern frameworks like Next.js will outperform a WordPress template site on speed, SEO, and security.
+A website built on modern frameworks like Next.js will often outperform a WordPress template site on speed, SEO, and security.
 Ask what technology the agency uses and why.
-If they cannot explain their stack choice, they may not have the technical depth to deliver a high-performing product.
+If they cannot explain their stack choice, that is usually a warning sign.

 Negotiate Payment Terms